Suharto: Internal dissent

+On 15–16 January 1974, Suharto faced a significant challenge when violent riots broke out in Jakarta during a visit by the Japanese prime minister Kakuei Tanaka.
+Students demonstrating against increasing dominance of Japanese investors were encouraged by General Sumitro, deputy commander of the armed forces.
+Sumitro was an ambitious general who disliked the strong influence of Suharto's Aspri inner circle.
+Suharto learned that the riots were engineered by Sumitro to destabilise the government, resulting in Sumitro's dismissal and forced retirement.
+This incident is referred to as the Malari incident (Malapetaka Lima Belas Januari, Disaster of 15 January).
+However, Suharto also disbanded Aspri to appease popular dissent.
+In 1980, fifty prominent political figures signed the Petition of Fifty, which criticised Suharto's use of Pancasila to silence his critics.
+Suharto refused to address the petitioners' concerns, and some of them were imprisoned with others having restrictions imposed on their movements.

 Growing corruption

 The growth of the economy coincided with the rapid expansion of corruption, collusion, and nepotism (Korupsi, Kolusi, dan Nepotisme / KKN).
 In the early 1980s, Suharto's children, particularly Siti Hardiyanti Rukmana ("Tutut"), Hutomo Mandala Putra ("Tommy"), and Bambang Trihatmodjo, had grown into greedy adults.
 Their companies were given lucrative government contracts and protected from market competition by monopolies.
 Examples include the toll-expressway market which was monopolised by Tutut, the national car project monopolised by Bambang and Tommy, and even the cinema market, monopolised by 21 Cineplex (owned by Suharto's cousin Sudwikatmono).
 The family is said to control about 36,000 km2 of real estate in Indonesia, including 100,000 m2 of prime office space in Jakarta and nearly 40% of the land in East Timor.
 Additionally, Suharto's family members received free shares in 1,251 of Indonesia's most lucrative domestic companies (mostly run by Suharto's ethnic-Chinese cronies), while foreign-owned companies were encouraged to establish "strategic partnerships" with Suharto family companies.
 Meanwhile, the myriad of yayasans run by the Suharto family grew even larger, levying millions of dollars in "donations" from the public and private sectors each year.

+Suharto created a network of charitable organizations (yayasan) run by the military and his family members, which extracted "donations" from domestic and foreign enterprises in exchange for necessary government support and permits.
+While some proceeds were used for charitable purposes, much of the money was recycled as a slush fund to reward political allies and to maintain support for the New Order.